The official blog of the Lung Institute.

 - Menstrual cramps

 If you’re looking to make a profound change in your life or the life of someone you love, the time is now.
-If you or a loved one suffers from COPD, or other lung diseases, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 to find out if you qualify for stem cell therapy today.
+If you or a loved one suffers from COPD, or other lung diseases, the Lung Institute may be able to help with a variety of cellular treatment options.
+Contact us at (800) 729-3065 to find out if you qualify for cellular therapy today.

 Considering acupuncture?
 Keep us updated on your progress.
 Share your thoughts and comments on the question of Can Acupuncture Be Used to Treat COPD below.